pateatlau/mfe-rm-nx/README.md

   |   |-- utils (JS/TS utility library)
 ```
 ## Installing NPM packages
 Navigate into the root repo folder (mfe-rm-nx) and run `npm i`.
-That's it -- no need to go all all the different sub-folders (projects) and install the packages separately.
+That's it -- no need to go all the different sub-folders (projects) and install the packages separately.
 All the NPM packages are installed in the project root only.
+Once the NPM packages are installed, you are good to go!

 ## Start the app in local
 - To start the Cards Remote MFE development server run `nx serve cards`.
 Open your browser and navigate to http://localhost:4500/.